What’s the Deal with Fibre?

 3. Weight Loss

 A fibre-rich diet may enhance weight loss and have shown significant improvement especially among obese people.
 Eating whole grains and consuming more fruits and vegetables will increase feelings of fullness.
 Therefore, hunger is managed naturally and may prevent unwanted weight gain.
-Eating grains isn’t for everybody though, if you have a digestive disease such as IBD, IBS or other, you may not be able to digest grains and if you have a candida overgrowth infection then you will probably wanna see an integrative medical practitioner/holistic doctor to set you on the path to clear the candida.
+Eating grains isn’t for everybody though, if you have a digestive disease such as IBD, IBS or other, you may not be able to digest grains and if you have a candida overgrowth infection then you will probably want to consider seeing an integrative medical practitioner/holistic doctor to set you on the path to clear the candida.
 Candida infection can cause weight gain and many other health issues (along with leaky gut).

 4. Regulates Bowel